Quantum Magnetism in Minerals

 The remaining 7 lattices contain triangles and are therefore geometrically frustrated.
 The trellis (T5) lattice with its pronounced unidirectional structure can be considered as an arrangement of coupled two-leg spin ladders, which tend to dimerize across the rungs by forming singlets, if the exchange interactions on the rung bonds are sufficiently strong.
 This model is realized in the $A$V$_2$O$_5$ vanadates and in hollandite-type compounds \cite{IsobeKoishi06} that are isostructural to the mixed-valent manganese mineral hollandite, BaMn$_8$O$_{16}$ \cite{Miura86}.
-The T6 lattice got its name from the layered material SrCu$_2$(BO$_3$)$_2$ \cite{KageyamaOnizuka98, KageyamaYoshimura99} and is essentially equivalent to the Shastry-Sutherland lattice discussed in chapter~\ref{Chap:Dimers}.
-As it was already mentioned in section \ref{Sec:KagomeIntro}, the kagom\'e (T8) and star (T9) lattices with only Heisenberg-type AFM interactions on NN bonds have no semiclassical

-ordered ground states because of a combination of strong frustration with low coordination number.
-In contrast, the triangular AFM lattice and all other Archimedean lattices order in the classical limit \cite{RichterSchulenburg04, FarnellGoetze14}.
-Among them, the maple-leaf (T4) lattice, which results from a 1/7 site depletion of the triangular lattice, is intermediate from a frustration viewpoint between the triangular and kagom\'e lattices and is thought to be very close to the classically disordered ground state \cite{SchmalfusTomczak02}.
+The T6 lattice got its name from the layered material SrCu$_2$(BO$_3$)$_2$ \cite{KageyamaOnizuka98, KageyamaYoshimura99} and is essentially equivalent to the Shastry-Sutherland lattice discussed in Chapter~\ref{Chap:Dimers}.
+As it was already mentioned in section \ref{Sec:KagomeIntro}, the kagome (T8) and star (T9) lattices with only Heisenberg-type AFM interactions on NN bonds have no semiclassical ordered ground states because of a combination of strong frustration with low coordination number.
+In contrast, the triangular AFM lattice and all other Archimedean lattices order in the classical limit \cite{RichterSchulenburg04, FarnellGoetze14, FarnellGoetze18}.
+Among them, the maple-leaf (T4) lattice, which results from a 1/7 site depletion of the triangular lattice, is intermediate from a frustration viewpoint between the triangular and kagome lattices and is thought to be very close to the classically disordered ground state~\cite{SchmalfusTomczak02}.
 In spite of its complexity, this lattice is realized in synthetic iron phosphonates \cite{CaveCoomer06} and in the naturally occurring copper minerals spangolite, Cu$_6$Al(SO$_4$)(OH)$_{12}$Cl\,$\cdot$\,3H$_2$O \cite{MerlinoPasero92}; sabelliite, Cu$_2$ZnAsO$_4$(OH)$_3$ \cite{OlmiSabelli95}; fuettererite, Pb$_3$Cu$_6$TeO$_6$(OH)$_7$Cl$_5$ \cite{KampfMills13}; and the most recently discovered bluebellite, Cu$_6$IO$_3$(OH)$_{10}$Cl, and mojaveite, Cu$_6$TeO$_4$(OH)$_9$Cl \cite{MillsKampf14} (for a review, see Ref.~\cite{Norman18}).